 Areas of Responsibility/Roles; Welfare & Attendance, Leadership & Management, Children Looked After, Behaviour, Personal Development, Headteacher Performance Management, Safer Recruitment Trained, Pay Committee, Prevent Trained.

-As a former student of Broom Barns, with two children currently attending the school, I felt being a Parent Governor provided me with the ideal opportunity to give something back and support the school in its quest to become an outstanding rated school.
+As a former student of Broom Barns, with two children that previously attending the school, I felt being a Parent Governor provided me with the ideal opportunity to give something back and support the school in its quest to become an outstanding rated school.
 Having graduated with an honors degree in Marketing, I relocated to Hong Kong, where I spent 20 years in Marketing & Sales related jobs.
 I opened two companies in Asia and last year expanded into Europe, which was the main reason my family and I returned to the UK.
 I am passionate about primary education and will strive towards providing a platform that allows every pupil at Broom Barns the opportunity to excel to best of their ability.
 I am very proud to be part of the Broom Barns team.

 Areas of Responsibility/Roles; Public Relations, Quality of Teaching, Learning and Assessment, Humanities, Checking Major Tenders, Prevent Trained, Pay Committee, Finance, Outcomes for Children & Other Learners, Healthy & Safety.